-As at December 31, 2015, the Company had 57 full-time personnel, excluding approximately two consultants and contract personnel who devoted the majority of their time to the Company.
+As at December 31, 2016, the Company had a full time complement of 57 full-time personnel, excluding approximately two consultants and contract personnel who devoted the majority of their time to the Company.
 In addition the Company employs 37 employees who are recharged to Songas for the operatorship of the gas processing plant.